Deutherius/TECPac/README.md

 [Virtual Gantry Backers](https://github.com/Deutherius/VGB), a dynamic mesh loading system that counteracts gantry bowing due to bimetallic thermal expansion of gantry members

-[Dumb Frame Comp](https://github.com/Deutherius/DFC), to counteract vertical frame member expansion and fix the rest of the first-second layer transition issues
+~~[Dumb Frame Comp](https://github.com/Deutherius/DFC), to counteract vertical frame member expansion and fix the rest of the first-second layer transition issues~~
+(There is a bug in my current version of frame comp which causes random blobs to appear on curved sections of prints, do not use it until it is updated.
+If you are running DFC, remove it from your printer config (disabling it through enable=0 is *not* enough).
+If you need the functionality, install the [not-dumb frame comp Moonraker plugin from Alchemy](https://github.com/alchemyEngine/klipper_frame_expansion_comp))

 It looks daunting at first, but setting it up is actually very simple (detailed instructions included!), and in my case (using a Voron 2.4 300mm spec), I can literally start a print without heatsoaking for more than 5 minutes and get a nigh *perfect* first layer squish and consistent layers regardless of whether the printer is at ambient temps or heatsoaked from printing all day.
 All of that without any additional hardware except *one thermistor*.